+Every aspect of this world has an opposite that both justifies and maintains its nature.
+This is true because the physical world is bound to duality, meaning that every facet of this realm exists in two parts.
 Life itself is dual being that it is a result of two distinct, yet joint entities.
 These entities are life and death.
 Without death, it is impossible to grasp the concept of life.
 And without life, there is no such thing as death.
 In other words, death justifies life, while life confirms death.
 These seemingly opposite realities are so closely connected that if one was to be removed the other would fail to exist.
 This implies that they are only ostensibly different, but in actuality, they are one and the same or two parts of the same whole.
 One simply provides the reference point necessary to interpret the other.

-Balance is difficult to visualize if one is standing too close to the scale.
-At such close proximity, our scope of vision is restricted, rendering us incapable of viewing the full image.
+Furthermore, balance is difficult to visualize if one is standing too close to the scale.
+At such a close proximity, our scope of vision is restricted, rendering us incapable of viewing the full image.
 Being too close to the scale is a metaphor we use to hint that there is an emotional attachment to a single aspect of reality.
 As we’ve learned by now, to focus solely on one side in a dualistic world is the truest form of denial and the source of all human suffering.
 The only way to maintain distance from the scale is by remaining conscious at all times.
 For consciousness and balance go hand in hand.

 The central point is a state of absolute clarity where true consciousness thrives.
 At this point, the individual is liberated of all dualistic attachments and is therefore completely neutral.
 This neutrality eliminates the need for resistance because there is nothing to defend nor cling to, everything is simply accepted.
 To be present is the most subtle form of acceptance and an indication of detachment from both past and future.
-The central point that we speak of delivers such an intense transparency that it dissolves the fog of the past and clears the skies of the future.
+The central point that we speak of delivers such an intense transparency that it dissolves the fog of the past and clears the skies of the future, bringing forth presence.